kamerynjw/kamerynjw.github.io/teaching/2024/math217m.md

 * By Wednesday 8/28: read A Note to the Student from the textbook and the mathematical habits at the end of chapter 1.

+* By Friday 8/30: look at the table of contents and the topics for chapters 3, 5, 7, 9, 10, 12, 13, 14, and 15 so we can decide as a class which of them we will look at this semester.

 Resources for writing mathematics
 ---------